equinor/radix-public-site/public-site/docs/src/references/reference-code-editor-integration/index.md

 # Overview

-The [JSON Schema](https://json-schema.org/) for [radixconfig.yaml](../reference-radix-config/) is available at [https://raw.githubusercontent.com/equinor/radix-operator/release/json-schema/radixapplication.json](https://raw.githubusercontent.com/equinor/radix-operator/release/json-schema/radixapplication.json).
+The [OpenAPI 3.0 Schema](https://swagger.io/docs/specification/data-models/) for [radixconfig.yaml](../reference-radix-config/) is available at [https://raw.githubusercontent.com/equinor/radix-operator/release/json-schema/radixapplication.json](https://raw.githubusercontent.com/equinor/radix-operator/release/json-schema/radixapplication.json).
+This schema is an [extended subset](https://swagger.io/docs/specification/data-models/keywords/) of the [JSON Schema Specification](https://json-schema.org/).

-This schema can be used in code editors to provide auto completion and validation when editing a `radixconfig.yaml` file.
+The schema can be used in code editors to provide auto completion and validation when editing a `radixconfig.yaml` file.

 ## Visual Studio Code